Dizziness and Vertigo

 Treatment of Dizziness and Vertigo

-Treatment of dizziness and vertigo is directed at the cause, including stopping, reducing, or switching any causative drugs.
+Treatment of dizziness and vertigo is directed at the cause, including stopping, reducing, or switching any causative medications.

-Patients with persistent or recurrent vertigo secondary to unilateral vestibular weakness (such as secondary to vestibular neuronitis) usually benefit from vestibular rehabilitation therapy done by an experienced physical therapist.
+Patients with persistent or recurrent vertigo secondary to unilateral vestibular weakness (such as secondary to vestibular neuronitis) benefit from vestibular rehabilitation therapy done by an experienced vestibular physical therapist.
 Most patients compensate well, although some, especially older patients, have more difficulty.
 Physical therapy can also provide important safety information for older patients or particularly disabled patients.
+Vestibular rehabilitation therapy is also highly effective for other chronic dizziness disorders, including non-peripheral etiologies such as vestibular migraine (3) and PPPD (4).

 Geriatrics Essentials: Dizziness and Vertigo